ROMEO AND JULIET

 Nexus: Romeo and Juliet and the Renaissance

-Common Core Romeo and Juliet made Student Friendly without Paraphrasing Shakespeare’s Language.
+Common Core Romeo and Juliet text and lessons made Student Friendly without Paraphrasing Shakespeare’s Language.

 “NEXUS is one of the best things I’ve ever seen.
 You’ve done an exceptional job with Romeo and Juliet and the Renaissance.”
 Dr. Paulette Goll, English Chair, Lincoln-West H.S., Cleveland, OH

 “I am absolutely stunned by the quality of these materials – thank you so much!”
 R.R.
 Wilkinson, Home School Teacher, Kittredge, CO